blentz100/Office-Hours/README.md

 ## Wednesday, February 23rd, 2022

++ Requested Topic: Using try/catch blocks to get more detail on API errors

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Thursday, February 24th, 2022 - Live Coding Challenge Practice